-You should note that in Israel, some ATMs charge withdraw fees, others don’t.
-The ATMs next to stores tend to charge, the ones in the banks tend to be free.
+You should note that in Israel, some ATMs charge withdrawal fees, while others don’t.
+The ATMs next to stores tend to charge, and the ones in the banks tend to be free.
 So, we used to go the several bank ATMs until we find one that didn’t charge a fee.

 How much does it cost to travel to Israel?

 During our trip to Israel, we spent 76 USD per person per day, traveling as a couple.
-As usual, we stayed in cheap hostels and guest houses and tried to eat locally, and often street food, yet it’s by far the most expensive destination we have ever been to.
+As usual, we stayed in cheap hostels and guest houses and tried to eat locally, and often street food, yet it’s one of the most expensive destinations we have ever been to.
 Jordan also ended up becoming really expensive.

-Apart from the flights, these 76 USD include absolutely every expense we had during the trip – including souvenirs, gifts, bank fees and anything you can think of.
-Thus it should be a good base to calculate how much much you need to travel to Israel – as long as you are budget travelers like us.
+Apart from the flights, these 76 USD include absolutely every expense we had during the trip – including souvenirs, gifts, bank fees, and anything you can think of.
+Thus it should be a good base to calculate how much much you need to travel to Israel – as long as you are a budget traveler like us.
 If not, the 75 USD can easily become 150 USD or more, even without splurging.